Kieran-Bacon/stow/docs/index.md

 stow.exceptions.ArtefactNoLongerExists: Artefact <class 'stow.artefacts.File'> /Users/kieran/file.txt no longer exists
 ```

-That being said, updates, overwrites, copies, and move operations will update the `artefact` object accordingly, assuming the path exists and the locations is of the same type.
+That being said, updates, overwrites, copies, and move operations will update the `Artefact` object accordingly, assuming the path exists and the locations is of the same type.
 ### Managers

 `Manager` objects represent a specific storage medium, and they will orchestrate communication between your active interpreter and the storage provider.
 They all adhere to a rich `Manager` interface which includes definitions for all of the `os.path` methods.

 `Manager` objects are created behind the scene for many of `stows` stateless methods to process those calls.
 To avoid multiple definitions for the same storage providers, `Manager` objects are cached. `Managers` initialised directly will not be cached.
 It is encouraged to make use of the `Manager` cache by initialising `Managers` using  the following methods `stow.find`, `stow.connect`, and `stow.parseURL`.

-`Managers` do not expect to process protocols and path params when they are being used directly. `Managers` will internally use the unix style path standard for displaying and creating `artefacts` paths.
+`Managers` do not expect to process protocols and path params when they are being used directly. `Managers` will internally use the unix style path standard for displaying and creating `Artefacts` paths.
 This means that a valid path is valid for all `Managers`.

 ```python
 >>> manager = stow.connect(manager='s3', bucket='example-bucket')